AlinaTrukhina/craigslist-cli-tool/README.md

 5. Run app in background with [PM2](https://pm2.keymetrics.io/):
     1. In terminal, navigate to the repository directory.
     2. Run `npm install pm2 -g`
     3. Run `pm2 start index.js --name 'OPTIONAL_APP_NAME'`.
-PM2 will start te app, daemonize it, and run it in background.
+PM2 will start the app, daemonize it, and run it in background.
     4. To stop the tool, run `pm2 stop OPTIONAL_APP_NAME`.